 You should certainly question the journalistic integrity and independence of the blogger who recommends something to you without anywhere disclosing the fact that it is received it as a free sample from the producers (or their agent).

 A different matter is a journalist paid enough for other writings who does not need to rely on freebies to maintain a lifestyle; but how do you tell?
 In general, you can't.

 Wine Doctor Chris Kissack gives an example of a company offering him £100 worth of wine every month in return for a column on the wines he has chosen, but subject to him putting a specific link into his review in a specific place in the blog.

-Clearly there is a conflict of interest for the amateur blogger if he or she receives product to review and does not indicate that fact anywhere.
+Clearly there is a conflict of interest for the amateur blogger if she receives product to review and does not indicate that fact anywhere.
 Agreeing to add in paid-for content (i.e. a link or a specific wording) is just taking it a step even further.

 Professional service firms such as lawyers and advertisers usually have detailed policies on dealing with conflicts of interest - you can't ethically represent both sides in a dispute just as you can't properly develop advertising strategy for both Coca-Cola and Pepsi.